cj667113/LoPRTS/README.md

 Included in this project is the custom PCB boards I designed, temperature.py which is the code used to report the measurements, and the STL files for the case.

+# LoPRTS V1.2-Current Changes
+<b>Hardware:</b>
+1. Removed linear voltage regulator to promote ineffiencies, cost and reduce complexities.
+2. Introduced a connection from the battery to ADC pin on the ESP32 to monitor battery life.
+<b>Software:</b>
+1. LoPRTS will put itself in deep sleep after 9 seconds.
+This removes ineffiencies on the battery if the access point goes down or if the program gets caught in a loop for unexpected reasons.
+2. LOPRTS will monitor battery life via ADC pin.

 # Micropython
 http://micropython.org/download